Egbert-Azure/ssh-engine/README.md

 ## Making a Release

-1. Create a tag with release notes
+Create a tag (format `0.0.0`) and the CI pipeline will automatically build a Windows .exe and create a release
-1. Run the CI Pipeline manually setting CI_COMMIT_TAG to match